jackfoxy/urQL/docs/03-ddl-namespace.md

 ### Remarks

 This command mutates the state of the Obelisk agent.
+However, it does not generate the *state change after query in script* because it is a trivial change that cannot effect a query.

 ### Produced Metadata